Abelian logic gates

 \subsection{Conservative gates}

 Call a finite abelian processor \emph{conservative} if, in the matrix of the linear part of the function it computes, each column sums to $1$.
-We can think of the input and output letters of such a processor as indistinguishable physical objects (\emph{balls}) that are conserved.
+We can think of the input and output letters of such a processor as indistinguishable physical objects (\emph{balls}) that are conserved, as in a sandpile or rotor-router model with no sources or sinks.
 An internal state represents a configuration of (a bounded number of) balls stored inside the processor.
-(Splitters and topplers are not conservative: splitters create balls while topplers consume them.)
+Splitters and topplers are not conservative: splitters create balls while topplers consume them.
+But a sandpile node -- which distributes $k$ particles each time it receives $k$ -- is conservative, even though we would ordinarily emulate one using a toppler and splitters.
 A finite network of conservative abelian processors with no trash edges emulates a single conservative processor (provided the network halts).
 Find a minimal set of conservative gates that allow any finite conservative abelian processor to be emulated.